-Description: (I) In accordance with Article 209 of the Company Act, "A director who performs acts for himself/herself or others within the scope of the Company's business shall
+Description: (I) In accordance with Article 209 of the Company Act, "A director who performs acts for himself/herself or others within the scope of the Company's business shall explain the material content of such acts to the shareholders' meeting and obtain their approval".

-- explain the material content of such acts to the shareholders' meeting and obtain their approval". - (II) Regarding the newly appointed director of the Company concurrently holding a position in another company, please refer to Attachment 9.
+(II) Regarding the newly appointed director of the Company concurrently holding a position in another company, please refer to Attachment 9 on page 43 of this Handbook.
 Provided that the interests of the Company are not compromised, it is proposed to the 2025 Annual Shareholders' Meeting to approve the lifting of their non-compete restrictions.